 Diet in hospital

-It’s interesting when you mentioned earlier about you weren’t sure about what happens with regards to the diet in hospital for people recovering from the brain injury.
+Interestingly, you mentioned earlier that you weren’t sure about what happens with the diet in the hospital for people recovering from brain injury.
 Well, you wouldn’t be surprised if when I you know, when I tell you that basically, the first thing they serve you is you know, sugary cereals or bread with honey and jam.

 A team of sugar or coffee with or not, and then you know at lunch there might be a bit of protein with some potatoes or some other vegetables, followed by a dessert of some sort, whether it’s through to the cup, or jello or something along those lines, and then the whole an orange juice and then the same things repeated for dinner as well.

-So when I was in hospital actually I asked my parents to bring me food every day so that I wasn’t eating the stuff that I was getting in hospital, because what I realized was is that that’s going to keep me there longer, it’s going to reduce the ability for the swelling in the brain after surgery and the stitches and the Jura to heal and the blood brain barrier to heal.
+So when I was in the hospital I asked my parents to bring me food every day so that I wasn’t eating the stuff that I was getting in the hospital because what I realized was that that was going to keep me there longer, it’s going to reduce the ability for the swelling in the brain after surgery and the stitches and the Jura to heal and the blood-brain barrier to heal.
 Just going to reduce all of that.
 So I was able to

 And you need protein, We need protein to heal you don’t need sugar.